 - Whether the request was eligible for parallelism as determined by the Query Optimizer.

 The max degree of parallelism (MAXDOP) limit is set per task, not per request.
-This means that during a parallel query execution, a single request can spawn multiple tasks, and each task can use multiple workers up to the MAXDOP limit.
+This means that during a parallel query execution, a single request can spawn multiple tasks up to the MAXDOP limit, and each task will use one worker.
 For more information about MAXDOP, see Configure the max degree of parallelism Server Configuration Option.

 A scheduler, also known as SOS scheduler, manages worker threads that require processing time to carry out work on behalf of tasks.
 Each scheduler is mapped to an individual processor (CPU).
 The time a worker can remain active in a scheduler is called the OS quantum, with a maximum of 4 ms. After its quantum time expires, a worker yields its time to other workers that need to access CPU resources, and changes its state.
 This cooperation between workers to maximize access to CPU resources is called cooperative scheduling, also known as non-preemptive scheduling.
 In turn, the change in worker state is propagated to the task associated with that worker, and to the request associated with the task.
 For more information about worker states, see sys.dm_os_workers.
 For more information about schedulers, see sys.dm_os_schedulers .